bogzbonny/yeehaw/_TODO.md

     routed through the standard event loop as normal.
 This can be used to replicate a heartbeat for a element, or to simulate a visual effect such as a button click.

-05. menu.rs:
-        // XXX this should just be loc width (post refactor of scl_location to element)

 05. create builder types for each widget.
      - annoying to send in the ctx and hat objects each time.